Wesley Batista: 2017: Bribery and insider trading allegations

-On May 17, 2017, the Batista brothers admitted to the Brazilian Federal Police that they had bribed several Brazilian officers and politicians over the previous 12 years.
+On 17 May 2017, the Batista brothers admitted to the Brazilian Federal Police that they had bribed several Brazilian officers and politicians over the previous 12 years.
 As a result of these bribes, he and his company JBS allegedly obtained funding from the BNDES of over R$10 billion at below market rates, and then used the funds to bribe politicians.
 In return for their cooperation, the Brazilian Federal Police set Batista, his brother and other directors of JBS S.A. free of charges, with a fine of R$225 million.

 Prior to the release of the recordings, Batista and his brother Joesley Batista sold several shares of JBS S.A. and bought over USD 1 billion.
 The release of the recordings caused a sharp drop in the stock price of JBS S.A. shares and in the value in the Brazilian Real.
 The Brazilian Securities Commission ("CVM") is investigating the Batista brothers for insider trading.
 Batista decided to move to the US.

 Personal life

-Batista is married, with three children, and lives in Sao Paulo, Brazil.
+Batista is married, with three children, and lives in São Paulo, Brazil.